fusiongyro/lbac/tutor7.md

 which various portions  of  the scanner are called depending upon the context.

-In KISS, as  in  most  languages,  keywords  ONLY  appear  at the beginning of a statement.
+In KISS, as  in  most  languages,  keywords  _only_  appear  at the beginning of a statement.
 In places like  expressions,  they are not allowed.
-Also, with one minor exception (the multi-character relops)  that  is  easily  handled,  all  operators   are  single characters, which means that we don't need GetOp at all.
+Also, with one minor exception (the multi-character relops)  that  is  easily  handled,  all  operators   are  single characters, which means that we don't need `GetOp` at all.

 So it turns out  that  even  with  multi-character tokens, we can still always tell from the  current  lookahead  character exactly what kind of token is coming,  except  at the very beginning of a statement.

-Even at that point, the ONLY  kind  of  token we can accept is an identifier.
+Even at that point, the _only_  kind  of  token we can accept is an identifier.
 We need only to determine if that  identifier  is  a keyword or the target of an assignment statement.

-We end up, then, still needing only GetName and GetNum, which are used very much as we've used them in earlier installments.
+We end up, then, still needing only `GetName` and `GetNum`, which are used very much as we've used them in earlier installments.

 It may seem  at first to you that this is a step backwards, and a